nimiq-community/php-client/README.md

 ## Usage

-You can send requests with to a Nimiq node using a `Lunanimous\Rpc\NimiqClient` object.
+Send requests to a Nimiq node using a `Lunanimous\Rpc\NimiqClient` object.

 ```php
 $config = [